akrabat/ow-php-todo-backend/README.md

-# TodoBackend for OpenWhisk PHP
+# Todo-Backend for OpenWhisk PHP

-This is an [OpenWhisk](http://openwhisk.org) API written in PHP that implements [TodoBackend](http://todobackend.com).
+This is an [OpenWhisk](http://openwhisk.org) API written in PHP that implements [Todo-Backend](http://todobackend.com).

 It uses [Pimple](https://pimple.symfony.com) for dependency injection and [Fractal](http://fractal.thephpleague.com) for the presentation layer.
 The data is stored in (PostgreSQL](https://www.postgresql.org) hosted by [ElephantSQL](https://www.elephantsql.com) via PDO.